Actor Sreejith Ravi held in POCSO case | Law-Order

 - India

-The police registered a case based on the complaint of their parents that an unidentified person, who came in a black colour car, had behaved indecently towards them in a nearby park on July 4.
+The police registered a case based on the complaint of their parents that an unidentified person, who came in a black colour car, had behaved indecently towards the two minors in a nearby park on July 4.

 During the investigation, police examined CCTV visuals of the area and managed to find the car and finally came to know that it was owned by Ravi.